 Autoimmune Series: Inflammatory Bowel Disease Effects on Oral Health

-A group of Autoimmune diseases called Inflammatory bowel diseases (IBD) result in chronic inflammation in the gastrointestinal (GI) tract.
-The two main diseases identified in this group are Crohn’s Disease and Ulcerative Colitis.
-The symptoms of chronic inflammation over time damage the GI tract.
-This can cause discomfort and painful symptoms for those affected.
+A group of Autoimmune diseases called Inflammatory bowel diseases (IBD) cause chronic inflammation in the gastrointestinal (GI) tract.
+Specifically, Crohn’s Disease and Ulcerative Colitis are the two main diseases identified in this group.
+Over time, the symptoms of chronic inflammation damage the GI tract.
+Consequently, this can lead to discomfort and painful symptoms for those affected.

 Inflammatory Bowel Disease Effects on Oral Health